 Avada Patcher

-Keeping your site up to date is an integral part of WordPress site maintenance, and the Patcher tool is a very useful part of that strategy.
-The Avada Patcher is an innovative maintenance tool that allows you to apply patches to Avada in between full Avada updates.
-This allows you to keep your Avada site fully up to date at all times.
+Keeping your site up to date is an integral part of WordPress site maintenance, and the Patcher tool is an instrumental part of that strategy.
+The Avada Patcher is an innovative maintenance tool that allows you to apply patches to Avada in between complete Avada updates.
+This allows you to keep your Avada site fully up-to-date at all times.

-At times our developers release quick fixes for newly discovered security issues or other small bugs that can’t wait for the next full release.
-These are individual patches that can be added as soon as they are released.
-Read below for more details of how to use this great maintenance tool, and watch the video for a visual overview.
+When required, our development team releases fixes and improvements that do not need a complete update to be released.
+These patches can be added as soon as they are released.
+Read below for more details on using this excellent maintenance tool, and watch the video for a visual overview.

 For privacy reasons YouTube needs your permission to be loaded.